antt3/antt3/README.md

 ### 👋 Hi my name is Anthony

 - 🏠 I'm from Sacramento, CA
-- 🔭 I’m looking forward to improving my skills in cybersecurity
+- 🔭 I’m looking forward to improving my skills with Data Structues andd Algorithms.
 - 🌱 I’m currently working at The Law Office Of Nelson & Kennard as a Programming Analyst
 - 💬 Ask me about Rust
 - ⚡ I'm an App Academy alumni